ACTrexler/CISC473_EGDD/CyanEGDD.md

 ## Target Audiences

 *Who are your learners?*
+Boolean Bonanza is targeted for young computer scientists in middle school or high school looking to learn the basics of boolean statements.

 ## Target Contexts

 *Describe what kinds of formal and informal learning contexts this will be used in (e.g., courses, k-12 computer labs during free time).*
+Boolean Bonanza can be used at home as a study tool in order to practice boolean concepts.
+It can also be used in a classroom setting as an exercise to further strengthen one's booolean knowledge.

 ## Learning Objectives